-Name of Product/Version: Top Hat - Student - Web Application
+Name of Product/Version: Top Hat - Student - Mobile Android Application, version 8.0.0

-Report Date: December 12, 2020
+Report Date: January 26th, 2022

 Product Description:

 Top Hat is the only all-in-one active learning platform that provides students the flexibility to learn effectively in person, online or both.
 Students use Top Hat to engage with their instructors and peers before, during and after class.
 They can log attendance, participate in polls and quizzes, join in discussions, collaborate on group work outside of class, check their understanding of course concepts with interactive readings and assignments, and track their progress automatically in the gradebook - and they can do it from any device.